Why sudden death occurs during sexual intercourse

 Whatever the case, what followed was a tirade of calls and messages to me.
 Many men wanted to know what could have gone wrong and whether they are safe in their sexual escapades.

-“I am just imagining something like that happening in the house of my side-dish.
-It would be disaster although I will be gone and unavailable to face the shame,” another man said.
+“I am just imagining something like that happening in the house of my side dish.
+It would be a disaster although I will be gone and unavailable to face the shame,” another man said.

 Sudden death associated with sexual intercourse can happen during the act or within 24 hours of the act.
 Most cases reported to the police happen in hotels, brothels, or in a house belonging to the sex partner of the victim which is not a usual place of residence of the deceased.